 Finally the winner of the Big Innovation Pitch which was launched last year by Futurebuild and BRE to find solutions to some of the biggest challenges facing our industry, will be announced on 4 March at 4pm on the Arena Stage.
 The winners from each the six different categories: Buildings; Critical Infrastructure; Energy; Interiors; Offsite and Resourceful Material, as determined from category shortlists on day one of the conference, will pitch to a panel of judges featuring Gillian Charlesworth, CEO – BRE, Keith Waller, –Construction Innovation Hub Programme Director, and Sam Stacey, Industrial Strategy Challenge Fund Director for Construction – UKRI, who will crown the winner.
 I wholeheartedly recommend catching some of the pitching sessions to see how exciting the future of construction can be and to support these up and coming disruptor companies.

-Trudi Sully is the Impact Director for Manufacturing at the Construction Innovation Hub.
+Trudi Sully is Impact Director at the Construction Innovation Hub.